Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation

+We now compute the pumped charge current using Eqs. \eqref{eq:jcsurf} and \eqref{eq:jcsea}.
+With the definition of ${\bf m}$ given in the previous section, the torque operator is ${\bf T}\cdot\partial_t{\bf m}=\omega\Delta\sin\theta \alpha(t)$, with $\alpha(t)=\sigma_y\cos\omega t+\sigma_z\sin\omega t$.
+In the following, the energy integral in Eq. \eqref{eq:jcsea} is performed analytically.
 We start our investigation by adopting the set of parameters $\Delta=0.1$, $t_R=0.1$, for which the Fermi surface remains mostly circular (see Fig. \ref{fig:sketch}).
 The pumped current components computed for the Rashba gas are displayed in Fig. \ref{fig:pump1}(b-e) and several remarks are in order.
 First, the signal of all four current components increases steadily with the cone angle, which is expected.
-Second, whereas Eqs. \eqref{eq:spt1}-\eqref{eq:spt2} predict an oscillatory current only along ${\bf x}$, our calculations predict that in the case of the Rashba gas an oscillatory current develops along ${\bf y}$, dominated by the extrinsic contribution, i.e., the Fermi surface breathing [Fig. \ref{fig:pump1}(e)].
+Second, whereas Eq. \eqref{eq:spt1} predicts an oscillatory current only along ${\bf x}$, our calculations predict that in the case of the Rashba gas, an oscillatory current also develops along ${\bf y}$, with both extrinsic and intrinsic contributions [Fig. \ref{fig:pump1}(e)].
 This distinct feature can be traced back to the competition between the exchange and the Rashba field, depicted in Fig. \ref{fig:sketch}, and which results in a time-dependent modulation of the effective field ${\bf B}_{\rm eff}$ along ${\bf x}$ that produces the oscillatory current along ${\bf y}$.
-Notice also that the intrinsic current displays a cosine dependence whereas the extrinsic current displays a sine dependence.
+By symmetry, the current along ${\bf x}$ possesses odd harmonics, $(2n+1)\omega$, whereas the current along ${\bf y}$ possesses even harmonics, $2n\omega$.
+Only $J_y$ produces a rectified, dc current.
+In addition, the intrinsic current along {\bf x} ({\bf y}) displays a $\sin\omega t$ ($\cos 2\omega t$) dependence whereas the extrinsic current along {\bf x} (${\bf y}$) displays a $\cos\omega t$ ($\sin 2\omega t$) dependence.